DaVinciJavascript/Syllabus/README.md

 - You must have a newish Apple laptop, OSX version 10.7 or later, and *an external mouse*.

-- Watch [The Better Parts](https://vimeo.com/97419177) video on Vimeo .
+- Watch [The Better Parts](https://vimeo.com/97419177) video on Vimeo.
 You won't understand everything, but it will be good exposure.
 Douglas offers the best advice available for how to write Javascript.
 Take notes of any questions that you have along the way.

 - Create free accounts on Github.com, Heroku.com and Codepen.io.
 Make your username and password easy to type- you will need to type them many times.